How to setup your Time zone

 The configuration shown above provides the following information:

-- server – NTP servers which can be used as a time source.
-The iburst option is used so that chrony starts with a burst of 4 - 8 requests in order to perform first update of the clock sooner.
+- Server — NTP servers which can be used as a time source.
+The iburst option is used so that chrony starts with a burst of 4 to 8 requests in order to perform the first update of the clock sooner.

-- stratumweight – how much distance should be added per stratum to the synchronisation distance when chronyd selects the synchronisation source from available sources.
+- Stratumweight — the amount of distance that should be added per stratum to the synchronization distance when chronyd selects the synchronization source from available options.
 The default value is 0.0001.

-- driftfile – the location and the name of the file containing the drift data.
+- Driftfile — the location and name of the file containing the drift data.

-- Makestep – instructs chrony to gradually correct any time offset by speeding or slowing down the clock as required.
+- Makestep — instructs Chrony to gradually correct any time offset by speeding up or slowing down the clock as required.

-- logdir – path to chrony log file.
+- Logdir – the path to the Chrony log file.

 # chronyc makestep